 - The event announcement

-- The show, which raises a wait
+- The show, which raises expectations

 - The results

-Time 2: Waiting in crescendo for the event
+Step 2: Waiting in crescendo for the event

 While waiting, the public speculates since they have no program on the conference (which feeds the web with blog and news articles, further increasing notoriety, while leaks and rumors of influencers circulate).